|Rating:||8.9 / 10|

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

-If you have used the Sea to Summit First Aid Dry Sack or if you have questions, we’d like to hear from you.
+If you have used the Sea to Summit First Aid Dry Sack 1 Litre or if you have questions, we’d like to hear from you.
 Post your comment or question below

 AUD $15.99 RRP

-Also available in a 3l and 5l sizes
+Also available in a 3litre and 5litre sizes

 Sea to Summit First Aid Dry Sack 1litre size